 "It was academically and personally the most enriching year of my life"

 If your home university has an Erasmus Charter, then you may be eligible to undertake work or training through an Erasmus traineeship at the University of Oxford.

 Erasmus traineeships must be organised through the department you wish to work for, and they will sign all paperwork and be responsible for you throughout your stay.
 It is important to note that traineeship students will not have a college place and would not be registered as a student at the University.
 Please contact the relevant department directly to see if they are interested, and if so to discuss what the traineeship might involve.

-If you have been accepted on a traineeship you might find parts of the Incoming Erasmus Study Exchange Handbook helpful.
-However, please note that you will not be registered as a student and will not have a college affiliation.
+Please note that you will not be registered as a student and will not have a college affiliation.